brendancrebs/butler/specs/language_options.md

 - Type: string

-- Description: `external` is a command to return an array of external third party dependencies for a language.
+- Description: `external` is a command to return an array of external third party dependencies for a language that have been changed.
+The string format to represent these dependencies will depend on the language.

 - Example: